-At DigitalOcean we’re simplifying the complexities of infrastructure for software developers.
-Here, you'll get to work with some of the smartest and most interesting people around, all focused on offering a simple and robust platform to easily launch and scale applications.
-If you get excited about stretching yourself in new ways, developing yourself to your fullest potential with amazingly supportive friends and colleagues, we want to talk to you!
+At DigitalOcean, we’re simplifying the complexities of infrastructure for software developers.
+You'll work with smart and interesting people, all focused on offering a simple, reliable, and robust platform to easily launch and scale applications of any size.
+If you’re passionate about building a platform for developers and their teams to spend more time building software that changes the world, we want to talk to you!

 Working at DO means making sure our employees always get the support they need.
-Here are some of the benefits we offer:
+You can expert perks like: